LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 ## 2. Setup risc-v platform based on QEMU

 We have successfully compiled the example rust code with risc-v target.
-Now we need to have a virtual machine to simulate the risc-v environment, of cause you can do it on real hardware like Raspberry PI, but virtual machine can help us setup the target platform in a second, that would incredibly save time in the initial stages of development.
+Now we need to have a virtual machine to simulate the risc-v environment, of course you can do it on real hardware like Raspberry PI, but virtual machine can help us setup the target platform in a second, that would incredibly save time in the initial stages of development.

 Here, we choose QEMU because it's very easy to use, open soured and could integrate to rust seamlessly.